nrepl/nrepl/doc/usage.md

-If your project uses Leiningen (v2 or higher), you already have access to an nREPL server for your project via `lein repl` (or, `lein repl :headless` if you don't need the Reply terminal-based nREPL client to connect to the resulting nREPL server).
+If your project uses Leiningen (v2 or higher), you already have access to an nREPL server for your project via `lein repl` (or, `lein repl :headless` if you don't need the REPL-y terminal-based nREPL client to connect to the resulting nREPL server).

 Otherwise, it can be extremely useful to have your application host a REPL